mosull20/crushed-grapes-ms4/TESTING.md

 My Account Page:

-* The logged in user upon cliking on the my account link is brought to their profile page showing their saved default delivery info (if they have chosen to save it), along with their order history with each order detailed seperately.
+* The logged in user upon clicking on the my account link is brought to their profile page showing their saved default delivery info (if they have chosen to save it), along with their order history with each order detailed seperately.
 Clicking on the order number will bring the user to the confirmation page, same as the checkout success page with the toast alert telling the user that the order had been previously confirmed and confirmation email sent on the order date.
 * If the user has uploaded any reviews of any wines, these will display on this page also, with links to edit or delete the reviews if user wishes to do so.

-Clicking on the account menu 'Logout option will bring the user to a sign out page prompting user to confirm sign out.
+Clicking on the account menu 'Logout' option will bring the user to a sign out page prompting user to confirm sign out.

 Toast messsages - checked at each testing point and messages always display as expected to inform user of their actions with a success or alert message as appropriate.